-Plaintiff alleges that this was a result of the negligence of the doctors during her initial ERCP at Johns Hopkins Hospital, and that she will continue to suffer pain and permanent injuries to her gastrointestinal system.
-Specifically, she had to have an exploratory laparotomy to correct the bowel perforation, drainage of retroperitoneal abscess, creation of a retrocolic retrogastric gastrojejunostomy, placement of a feeding tube, a PICC line for nine months, and she had to endure tube feedings until the tube was removed as she was unable to eat or drink for almost three months.
+Plaintiff alleges that this was a result of the negligence of the doctors during her initial ERCP at Johns Hopkins Hospital and that she will continue to suffer pain and permanent injuries to her gastrointestinal system.
+Specifically, she had to have an exploratory laparotomy to correct the bowel perforation, drainage of retroperitoneal abscess, creation of a retro-colic retro-gastric gastrojejunostomy, placement of a feeding tube, and a PICC line for nine months.
+She also had to endure tube feedings until the tube was removed as she was unable to eat or drink for almost three months.
 She now has an enhanced risk of adhesions, abdominal pain, intestinal obstructions, and other digestive disorders as a result.Additional Comments

 - The last ERCP verdict in Baltimore City was a Miller & Zois verdict April 2016.
 Our client was awarded $1.53 million for an unnecessary ERCP.

 - A bowel perforation is just what it sounds like.
-It is hole in the intestine.
+It is a hole in the intestine.

 - Baltimore City